amaranth-lang/amaranth/docs/lang.rst

    with m.Else():
        m.d.sync += timer.eq(timer - 1)

-While some nMigen control structures are superficially similar to imperative control flow statements (such as Python's ``if``), their function---together with :ref:`expressions <lang-abstractexpr>` and :ref:`assignments <lang-assigns>`---is to describe circuits.
+While some Amaranth control structures are superficially similar to imperative control flow statements (such as Python's ``if``), their function---together with :ref:`expressions <lang-abstractexpr>` and :ref:`assignments <lang-assigns>`---is to describe circuits.
 The code above is equivalent to:

 .. testcode::

    timer = Signal(8)
    m.d.sync += timer.eq(Mux(timer == 0, 10, timer - 1))

-Because all branches of a decision tree affect the generated circuit, all of the Python code inside nMigen control structures is always evaluated in the order in which it appears in the program.
+Because all branches of a decision tree affect the generated circuit, all of the Python code inside Amaranth control structures is always evaluated in the order in which it appears in the program.
 This can be observed through Python code with side effects, such as ``print()``:

 .. testcode::